Skip to Content

 • Separate one of the eggs, discarding the egg white and putting the yolk into a heat-safe mixing bowl (or the bowl from your stand mixer).
 Add the other three eggs, sugar, and vanilla and then set the bowl over the boiling water in the pot for a few seconds to allow it to become lukewarm.

-• Remove the bowl from the heat and beat on a medium to high speed for 5-6 minutes, or until the mixture has tripled in volume and ribbons form.
+• Remove the bowl from the heat and, using either a hand mixer or a standing mixer, beat on a medium to high speed for 5-6 minutes, or until the mixture has tripled in volume and ribbons form.

 • Using a wide spatula, fold the flour in with one hand as you sift the flour in with the other hand (or if your sifter works better with two hands, sift half of the flour, fold in, and repeat).